Quinny/PythonTwitterBot/README.md

 A simple template for a twitter bot coded in python using Twitter Tools

+Full credit for the API goes to [Mike Verdone](https://github.com/sixohsix/twitter)

 This template is intended to be used as a starting point for any twitter bot, it includes all of the essential commands such as searching and replying to tweets.

 How To Use